vairagi-tech/MeetUp/docs/SETUP.md

-# Student Scheduler Platform - Setup Guide
+# MeetUp Platform - Setup Guide

-This guide will help you set up the Student Scheduler Platform for development and production environments.
+This guide will help you set up the MeetUp Platform for development and production environments.

 ## Prerequisites